crondog/arch-flo/README.md

 Since the MSMFB_SW_REFRESHER does not seem to be working i wrote this instead.
 Just compile and put in you ~/ or whereever so xinit can run it.

+You can also use the included systemd unit file for the refresher.

 ## Enabling ADB and RNDIS (reverse USB tethering)
 1: Create this link for ADB to be able to find the shell, etc. ln -s / /system